Antonio Percassi: Business career

 In 2007, Antonio Percassi partnered with designer Flavio Briatore in developing the luxury-clothing brand, Billionaire Italian Couture.

 One of the management strategies of Percassi has been the inter-development between the retail development and real estate development.
-This has led to the development of major development projects including the Orio Center Shopping Center, the Antegnate Shopping Center in Bergamo, and the Sicily Outlet Village in Agira.
+This has led to the development of major development projects, including the Orio Center Shopping Center, the Antegnate Shopping Center in Bergamo, and the Sicily Outlet Village in Agira.

 Other projects

 Percassi has worked in collaboration with the Westfield group in opening the Westfield Milan Shopping Center in Milan.
 This shopping center is stated to be the largest shopping center in Europe.

-Percassi is also involved in a commercial and residential initiative in the Grand Canyon in Arizona, USA.
+Percassi is also involved in a commercial and residential initiative in the Grand Canyon in Arizona.

-In September 2009, Antonio Percassi was awarded an “Honorary Degree” in Construction Engineering from the University of Bergamo.
+In September 2009, Antonio Percassi was awarded an "Honorary Degree" in Construction Engineering from the University of Bergamo.

 In October 2013, Antonio Percassi purchased Crespi d'Adda (a UNESCO World Heritage Site) in order to convert into the headquarters for the Percassi Business group as well as the headquarters for the new Antonio Percassi Family Foundation.
 Percassi planned to renovate the settlement beginning in January 2014 and make it his company's new headquarters, as well as a research center, cultural center and headquarters for the newly created Antonio Percassi Family Foundation.